Cetomimidae: Tapetails

 These "tapetails," as they are also known, had been known exclusively from immature specimens, which live in shallower waters than the adults.

 The tapetails are named for their caudal fins, which include a narrow streamer that may be longer than the fish's body.
 The genus Mirapinna, known as the hairyfish, lacks the streamer, but has multiple hair-like growths on its body.
 All mirapinnids lack scales and fin rays.
 Mirapinnids are all small fish, less than 7 cm in length.
 They feed on small crustaceans.
+Male juveniles retain the copepods of these crustaceans, which they process in their liver for the rest of their life.
+"Most of the largest juveniles have a gut swollen with copepods visible externally in life as a swollen orange bulge.
+This bolus of copepods must provide the nutrition required to generate the large liver that sustains the male through the rest of its life."